ACruzadoP/15_some_caveats/README.md

 This is 16th screencast, called "16.
+Some Caveats"<br />
-Some Caveats" https://scrimba.com/course/glearnreact
+https://scrimba.com/course/glearnreact